prochol/Extensions/UI/README.md

 # About UI Categories

-Swift Storyboard Extension Assistant, which allows you to receive Storyboards by name or main.
-You can also receive a specific Storyboard for the device by accepting the naming rule for the Storyboard files.
+Swift UI Extension Assistant, allows you to use extensions for simple initialization of UI components.
+You can also add subcomponents (borders, protocols, xib, etc.) to restrict code usage.

 ## Requirements